MicrosoftDocs/xamarin-docs/docs/essentials/includes/ios-PresentationSourceBounds.md

                             : System.Drawing.Rectangle.Empty
 });
 ```

-Everything described in this section works equally for `Share` and `Launcher`
+Everything described here works equally for `Share` and `Launcher`.

 If you are using Xamarin.Forms you are able to pass in a `View` and calculate the bounds: